 Expand Products & Services

 When things are slow, it’s a great time to improve upon what you already offer.
-Do a survey of your customers to find out what you could do to make things better.
+Do a survey of your customers to find out what you could do to improve things.
 Maybe your clients have been asking for a product or service that you don’t offer.
-Take time to research and find new ways to generate income that compliment your existing products and services.
+Research and find new ways to generate income that complement your existing products and services.

 If you are a car detailer, you may offer to pick up and drop off the vehicle at the customer’s location or offer to change the wiper blades if they need changing.

-If you are a cafe owner, you may choose to offer a service where customers can text in their coffee order for pickup or provide a local delivery for coffee to local businesses.
+If you are a cafe owner, you may offer a service where customers can text in their coffee order for pickup or provide local delivery for coffee to local businesses.

 A slow economy provides numerous opportunities for business growth when you have an open mind and are willing to hustle.
-It will take effort, energy and time to grow your business in a slow economy, but will definitely be worth it.
-As things grow you will want to set aside a budget for ongoing marketing to protect against future economic downturns.
-Be proactive and you will see a steady stream of business when the market goes up and down like a rollercoaster.
-Save the rollercoaster for the amusement park not your small business!
+It will take effort, energy and time to grow your business in a slow economy, but it will definitely be worth it.
+As things grow, you will want to set aside a budget for ongoing marketing to protect against future economic downturns.
+Be proactive; you will see a steady stream of business when the market goes up and down like a roller-coaster.
+Save the roller-coaster for the amusement park, not your small business!